Uptaker/wasm-cpp/README.md

 ```bash
 source "[EMSDK_ROOT]/emsdk_env.sh"
 ```
+Where [EMSDK_ROOT] is the installation root directory.

 ## Test WASM on the "Hello World" program

-If it compiles, that means WASM is successfully installed!
+If it compiles, that means Emscripten is successfully installed!

 ```bash
 emcc hello_world/hello.cpp